| About us

 Nik Kaludov, PhD is an accomplished biotechnology scientist and entrepreneur with proven molecular biology, biochemistry and genetics expertise.
 Dr. Kaludov works at the intersection of biology, physics and chemistry.
 He has extensive experience in the use of big data for drug discovery and development, the use and development of chromatography methods for protein and virus purification, the development of cell based and molecular/biochemical assays as biotechnology products and services, the use of proteomics as part of the drug development process, as well as pre-clinical drug and medical devices development and project management expertise.
 As an industry executive, Nik has transformed two biotechnology research platforms into product pipelines, taken a product through pre-clinical development and IND submission and co-founded a therapeutics and diagnostics biotechnology companies.
 Nik’s patented chromatography purification method for adeno-associated viruses has been licensed to Spark Therapeutics and used to produce LuxturnaTM - the first approved gene therapy in the US that cured inherited blindness.
 Nik received his PhD from Florida State University, Tallahassee, Florida in 1996 and competed his post-doctoral studies at the National Institutes of Health in 2001.

-David Sullivan, MD
+David Sullivan, MD.

 Chairman of the Board